 This is why the Lord Jesus said to His disciples, “You are already clean because of the word which I have spoken to you.”
 (John 15:3 NKJV).

 The Lord Jesus also prays for them thus, “Sanctify them by Your truth.
 Your word is truth.”
 (John 17:17 NKJV).

-Third, Cultivate your Mind with Good Seeds (God’s Word):
+Third, Cultivate your Mind with Good Seeds (the teaching of Christ):